How to make leash sleeves

 When you turn the sleeve inside out, the order of materials will be (listed front to back):

-- Front fabric (printed side up)
+• Front fabric (printed side up)

-- Pellon extra-firm 926 stabilizer
+• Pellon extra-firm 926 stabilizer

-- Pellon 50 or 40 stabilizer strips
+• Pellon 50 or 40 stabilizer strips

-- (When I used Pellon 988 interfacing, it was here)
+• (When I used Pellon 988 interfacing, it was here)

-- Poly-Fil "Low Loft" batting (or Fairfield "Featherweight")
+• Poly-Fil "Low Loft" batting (or Fairfield "Featherweight")

-- Back fabric (unfinished side facing down)
+• Back fabric (unfinished side facing down)

 Iron the edges & sew the end closed

-Finally, I iron the two long edges, and the one edge clipped closed.
-(I don't iron the other short edge.
-I don't see any reason to.
-Maybe that end will grip the leash better if its fatter.).
 I lay the sleeve on the ironing board with the back-side facing up.
 I spray water along an edge to iron, and then iron.
+I iron only 1/4 to 1/2" into the sleeve.
 You have to play with the heat.
-It seems to me the batting can melt inside the sleeve (and that the bonded "Featherweight" and "Lightweight" bonded battings can do this at a lower temperature than the "Low Loft".
+It seems the batting can melt inside the sleeve (and that the bonded "Featherweight" and "Lightweight" bonded battings can do this at a lower temperature than the "Low Loft".
 I try to get it as hot as it can be without melting.).
 If you don't get melting, you'll have a pretty flat surface around the edge, compressed.
-If it melts, you'll notice it feels harder, and you may feel a hard ridge inside the sleeve which corresponds to the transition between the batting that was ironed, and wasn't.
+If it melts, you'll notice it feels harder, and you may feel a hard ridge where the batting didn't melt.
 It might be useful to lay a piece of fabric over a piece of batting, and find what temperature causes melting.
 (Iron it, examine it; turn up the heat; do it again.).

 The remaining photos show the ironed sleeve.
 It has a sharper edge.